-Although K-9 was not renewed for a second series, Bob Baker and Paul Tams have continued trying to get K-9-related projects off the drawing board.
-In 2015 they announced they would be making a K-9 film, provisionally titled TimeQuake.
-In this, K-9 would face renegade Time Lord Omega, another character Baker and Martin originally created for Doctor Who.
+Although K-9 was not renewed, Bob Baker and Paul Tams have continued trying to get K-9-related projects off the drawing board.
+In 2015 they announced plans to make a K-9 film, provisionally titled TimeQuake.
+In this, K-9 – again voice by John Leeson - would face renegade Time Lord Omega, another character Baker and Martin originally created for Doctor Who.

 K-9 was a series made on a small budget and so lacks the class and polish of its BBC counterpart, The Sarah Jane Adventures, despite the similar episode-length.
-Unlike The Sarah Jane Adventures, which had two-part stories, most K-9 stories only featured one episode.
+Unlike The Sarah Jane Adventures, which had two-part stories, most K-9 episodes were standalone adventures.
 The predominantly single-episode stories mean that they only just had enough time to set up the episode's premise before needing to resolve it in time for the end credits to roll, which meant that the stories they told were necessarily simple, but not unenjoyable.

 The series' biggest weakness is that it is set in London, but filmed in Brisbane.
 It is painfully obvious that K-9 is the only character with a British accent while the other actors sound like Dick van Dyke at the dentist.
 The series' set-up is that Britain is a dystopian police state, yet this is only shown with a few often-repeated stock-footage shots, frequently seen with K-9 flying in front.
 One shows the Tower of London transformed into an alien detention centre.
 Another shows the Thames and the London Eye, however when Inspector Drake decides to plant a bomb on the Eye in order to frame dissidents for a fake terrorist attack, it is painfully clear that they are actually filming at a small ferris wheel where no pod can hold more than two people.
 Similarly, the interior of what is supposed to be Saint Paul's Cathedral was instead filmed somewhere that looks remarkably like a rather small church.
 It would surely have made more sense to simply set the series in Australia instead.